Bike/Pedestrian Project:Creating a safe network

 One Hundred Miles is working with our downtown neighbors to boost pedestrian and bicycle safety and use in the City of Brunswick.
 As an alternative to automobile transportation, biking and walking helps alleviate traffic, creates a sense of community, increases public health, and offers numerous economic benefits.
 And by establishing a safe network of paths throughout the city, we can also encourage recreationalists and visitors exploring the future Island Hopper Trail and the East Coast Greenway to take advantage of all Brunswick has to offer.

-This fall, OHM is coordinating a Safe Routes to School Walking Audit, a citywide effort to identify the barriers students encounter when walking and biking to school. in Brunswick.
-We’re assembling a team of educators, parents, students, and everyday citizens who want to promote greater walkability and safe access throughout their communities.
+This fall, OHM coordinated a Safe Routes to School Walking Audit, a citywide effort to identify the barriers students encounter when walking and biking to school in Brunswick.
+We assembled a team of educators, parents, students, and everyday citizens who want to promote greater walkability and safe access throughout their communities.
+We look forward to compiling the input received, analyzing the results, and offering recommendations to provide greater walkability and bikability in our communities.

 Contact Mike Pope, Pedestrian Project Coordinator for questions or call 404-368-9299.